Featured image of post Run!

 Today I’d like to talk about a professional experience that’s close to my heart.

-A year ago, I had already been working as a software engineer for 12 years.
+Exactly a year ago, I had already been working as a software engineer for 12 years.

 I started out as a web developer.
-I then became deep learning specialist, before moving into cybersecurity to work on an IAM.
+I then became a deep learning specialist, before moving into cybersecurity to work on an IAM.

-Although they were all different, these professional experiences all had one thing in common: I’d hardly ever touched a production in my life.
+Although they were all different, these professional experiences all had one thing in common: I’d hardly ever touched production in my life.

-During my web experience, as soon as I’d pushed my last commit, the code was no longer in my hands.
+During my web experience, as soon as I’d pushed my last commit, the code was no longer even in my hands.

 Also, I’ve only ever worked on one project at a time.
 Or almost, but you get the idea.

-• I must be able to do RUN in 3 months’ time
+• I must be able to do RUN in 3 months’ time.

 • I’m to join the night/weekend on-call rotation 2 months later.